raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 There's a lot to digest!

 But we've gotten the general idea, and that is enough for now.
-Now that we've done the work, le's turn to the most pressing question: What is it good for?
+Now that we've done the work, let's turn to the most pressing question: What is it good for?
 Why should we care?

 ---